aaronodonoghue96/ultimate-music-quiz/README.md

 - The Quit Game button takes the player back to the main menu, exiting the quiz and resetting the timer, score and question number, and allowing the user to start a new quiz from scratch and choose its length.
 - The Next button advances the player to the next question, increases the question number by 1, displays a new question with a new set of possible answers, and resets the timer to 15 seconds.
 - If the last question has just been answered, the Next button will instead take the player to the end screen.
-- The end screen displays the player's final score, a message to thank them for playing, the Play button with the text "Play Again", and the Quit Game button.
+- The end screen displays the player's final score, a message to thank them for playing, and the Quit Game button.
 - The final score will never be greater than 15 times the chosen quiz length, i.e. 75 for 5 questions, 150 for 10 questions, 225 for 15 questions, or 300 for 20 questions, and will never be less than 0.
-- Choosing Play Again will start a new quiz of the same length from scratch, with a score of 0, the timer reset to 15 seconds, and back to Question 1.
 - Choosing Quit Game will return the player to the main menu.

 ### Fixed Bugs: